 A United States Holder that is an individual or estate, or a trust that does not fall into a special class of trusts that is exempt from such tax, is subject to a 3.8% tax on the lesser of (1) such United States Holder's "net investment income" (or undistributed "net investment income" in the case of estates and trusts) for the relevant taxable year and (2) the excess of such United States Holder's modified adjusted gross income for the taxable year over a certain threshold (which in the case of individuals will be between \$125,000 and \$250,000, depending on the individual's circumstances).
 A United States Holder's net investment income will generally include its gross dividend income and its net gains from the disposition of the common shares, unless such dividends or net gains are derived in the ordinary course of the conduct of a trade or business (other than a trade or business that consists of certain passive or trading activities).
-Net investment income generally will not include a United States Holder's pro rata share of the Company's income and gain (if we are a PFIC and that United States Holder makes a QEF election, as described above in "-United States Holder Taxation of United States Holders-Consequences of Possible PFIC Classification") or Subpart F Income (if we are a CFC with respect to which a United States Holder is a "U.S. Shareholder," as described above in "-United States Federal Income Taxation of United States Holder," as described above in "-United States Holder is a "U.S. Shareholder," as described above in "-United States Holder in a "United States Holder in a mismatch between a United States Holder's ordinary income and net investment income.
+Net investment income generally will not include a United States Holder's pro rata share of the Company's income and gain if we are a PFIC and that United States Holder makes a QEF election, as described above in "-United States Federal Income Taxation of United States Holders-Consequences of Possible PFIC Classification".
+However, a United States Holder may elect to treat inclusions of income and gain from a QEF election as net investment income.
+Failure to make this election could result in a mismatch between a United States Holder's ordinary income and net investment income.
 If you are a United States Holder that is an individual, estate or trust, you are urged to consult your tax advisor regarding the applicability of the net investment income tax to your income and gains in respect of your investment in the common shares.